mhyee/mhyee.com/content/fydp/fydp3.md

 However, there is still room for improvement.
 Incremental solving allows us to add new constraints without losing state, but the state is cleared when we remove constraints.
-Unfortunately, this happens once the algorithm has found a Pareto point --- it needs to step down from the Pareto front and find a new starting solution.
+Unfortunately, this happens once the algorithm has found a Pareto point--it needs to step down from the Pareto front and find a new starting solution.

 _Checkpointed solving_ allows us to "roll back" to a previous state.
 Now, we can